 A low voltage can be caused by too low battery voltage, too thin power wires or a bad contact in a connector.

-The heater works with low voltage when starting up, but if the low voltage is present after the preheating stage, the aftercooling phase is started, the pump is stopped and the device is turned off (error code 7 is shown on the display).
+The heater works with low voltage when starting up, but if the low voltage is present after the preheating stage, the aftercooling phase is started, the pump is stopped and the device is turned off.